uta-carpentries/SCW_fall2020_lessons/Lesson2_IntroToR.md

 #In our second example, `getwd()` is a function that outputs your current location
 #within the file system.
 Although there is no input (many functions do not require arguments),
-#parantheses are still required for a proper syntax in R.
+#parentheses are still required for a proper syntax in R.
 ```

 There are thousands of built-in functions in R.